MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 There are more tests which could be written for the retry middleware (for example, the edge cases of providing a zero or negative retry attempt limit), but the tests above should be sufficient to illustrate how tests for configurable middlewares can be written.

 As the last step we are going to write tests for the default middleware pipeline defined in [CommandPipelineDefaultBuilderExtensions.cs](Conqueror.Recipes.CQS.Basics.TestingMiddlewares/CommandPipelineDefaultBuilderExtensions.cs).
-This pipeline consists of two middlewares: the data annotation validation and retry middleware we just wrote tests for.
+This pipeline consists of two middlewares: the data annotation validation and retry middlewares we just wrote tests for.
 This particular pipeline is simple enough that we could test it exactly like we tested the individual middlewares, i.e. we would create a custom service provider inside a helper function in the test class and then resolve the handler from that provider to execute it.
 If your own reusable pipeline is as simple as this, then this approach is just fine to use.
 However, in a real application your pipelines are likely going to be significantly bigger and more complex, and it would require quite a lot of work to set up the service provider correctly.
 For these complex pipelines the better approach is to create (or reuse) a custom `TestBase` class, which takes care of the setup and let's the actual test class focus on the tests themselves, just like we did in the recipe for [testing command and query handlers](../testing-handlers#readme).

 Let's create such a test base in a new file `TestBase.cs`: